KinG-InFeT/NLoader/README.md

 cordova plugins add https://github.com/KinG-InFeT/NLoader.git
 ```

-* Go to the folder plugins/org.apache.cordova.nloader/src/android and open the NLoader.java file and replace this line
+* [ANDROID] Go to the folder plugins/org.apache.cordova.nloader/src/android and open the NLoader.java file and replace this line

 ```java
 import com.luongovincenzo.tools.R;
 ```

 with your app id and save file

+* [IOS] Beware, it could happen that the framework QuartzCore.framework not added correctly (BUG of cordova?)
+And for not having compilation problems, please add it manually.

 * Call the plugin for run loader